cowboy/ModularSynthPanelGenerator/README.md

 This work was heavily influenced by the [FusionGridfinityGenerator](https://github.com/Le0Michine/FusionGridfinityGenerator) add-in.
-I did my best to solve problems in my own way, but if you see similarities or outright duplicated code (or README content), don't be surprised.
+I did my best to solve problems in my own way, but if you see similarities in the code or README, don't be surprised.
 There's no way I could've done this without studying that codebase.
+I honestly didn't even know Fusion add-ins were a thing until I stumbled across that project.
+Yay!

 ## License